theoboldalex/theoboldalex.github.io/content/posts/elegant_weapons.md

 ```

 The code here is far from perfect and probably goes against many best practices, but that is not the aim here, the aim is to get up and
-running with something as quickly a spossible so that we can iterate on it and pick up idioms and best practice by building something non-trivial.
+running with something as quickly as possible so that we can iterate on it and pick up idioms and best practice by building something non-trivial.

 So from here on out I will just keep the fun factor alive and build out a simple project using Clojure.
 Maybe I'll find a use case for it in my day
 job.
 Maybe it will teach me to think diffrently about programming or maybe not.
 All I know right now is that I'm having fun programming again.